-The President John F. Kennedy Assassination Records Collection established the President John F. Kennedy Assassination Records
+The President John F. Kennedy Assassination Records Collection the President John F. Kennedy Assassination Records Collection (the

 Act of 1992, 44 U.S.C.
-2107 note (as amended) (JFK Act),

-Collection (the JFK Assassination Records Collection) at the National process for public disclosure of all records relating to the assassination, Congress created an independent federal agency, the Assassination Records Review Board (the Review Board), that consists of five citizens appointed by the President and confirmed by the Senate in 1994.
-Under the JFK Act, the Review Board is empowered to decide "whether a record constitutes an assassination record."
+2107 note (as amended) (ARCA), established disclosure of all records relating to the assassination, Congress created an independent federal agency, the Assassination Records Review Board (the Review Board), that consists of five citizens appointed by the President and confirmed by the Senate in 1994.
+Under the ARCA, the Review Board is empowered to decide "whether a record constitutes an assassination record."
 44 U.S.C.
 2107 note Sec.
 7(1)(2)(A).
 Congress also intended that the Review Board "issue guidance to assist in articulating the scope or universe of assassination records."
 President John F. Kennedy Assassination Records Collection Act of 1992, S.Rep.
 102-328, 102d Cong., 2d Sess.
 (1992) at 21.
 These final interpretive regulations, a proposed version of which was published at 60 FR 7506-7508 (Feb.
 8, 1995), comply with that mandate.